LeetLLM

 Chunked prefill

-Large prefills block decode operations, causing TTFT-TPS tradeoff: prioritizing new prefills stalls existing decode streams.
+Large prefills block decode operations, causing a TTFT-TPS tradeoff: prioritizing new prefills stalls existing decode streams.

 Chunked prefill splits long prompts into smaller chunks, interleaving them with decode steps:

-๐Ÿญ Analogy, factory assembly line: Without chunked prefill, it's like shutting down the entire factory assembly line to set up for a new product.
+💡 Analogy (factory assembly line): Without chunked prefill, it's like shutting down the entire factory assembly line to set up for a new product.
 All existing products stop moving while you retool.
 With chunked prefill, you retool one station at a time while the rest of the line keeps running.
 Existing requests keep flowing (decode continues) while the new request is gradually set up (prefilled in chunks).

 text

-Benefits: Better GPU utilization (mixing compute-bound prefill with memory-bound decode), smoother token streaming, reduced tail latency.
-Enabled by default in vLLM V1 and discussed in the context of efficient memory management systems like PagedAttention[4].
+Better GPU utilization (mixing compute-bound prefill with memory-bound decode), smoother token streaming, reduced tail latency.
+Enabled by default in vLLM V1 and formalized in systems like Sarathi-Serve[5].

 Prefill-decode disaggregation